Virginia congressional races: Meet the candidates running for the U.S. House

 1st District: Wittman vs. Rashid

-Rep. Rob Wittman (R), who has held his seat since 2007, faces attorney and Ahmadi Muslim advocate Qasim Rashid, in a race that has focused heavily on broadband Internet expansion, health care and environmental issues.
+Rep. Rob Wittman (R), who has held his seat since 2007, faces activist Qasim Rashid, a former pro bono lawyer with the Virginia Poverty Law Center, in a race that has focused heavily on broadband Internet expansion, health care and environmental issues.

 Wittman supports a repeal of the Affordable Care Act and has tried to frame Democrat Rashid, who supports Medicare-for-all, as too radical.